-African Greys are one of the most popular breeds to own as pets.
-They’re also one of the smartest, according to Ethology, the intonation journal of behavioral biology.
 They can learn and comprehend words and phrases, easily picking up speech.
-That makes it even more important to give them a name worthy of their intelligence.
+That makes giving them a name worthy of their intelligence even more important.

-You can also play into their unique coloring.
-If you want a name that highlights the neutral shade of their feathers, then take a look:
+You can also come up with names based on parrots’ unique colors.
+If you want a name that highlights the neutral shade of their feathers, take a look:

 Want to get spooky and fun?
-This parrot was a ghost in Ducktales and was a bit of a menace for the other characters in the show.
-If your parrot likes to get into trouble, Captain Peghook can be the perfect name for it.
+This parrot was a ghost in Ducktales and was a menace to the other characters in the show.
+If a parrot likes to get into trouble, Captain Peghook can be the right name.

 Famous Pirate Names

-Parrots are also synonymous with pirates.
-They are like peanut butter and jelly; they go together.
+Parrots are synonymous with pirates.
+They’re like peanut butter and jelly; they go together.
 What better way to honor that pairing than by naming your parrot after a pirate or something pirate-related?
-Here are a couple of names to choose from.

-Are you uncertain about the sex of your parrot?
-Then don’t worry about getting caught up in the details.
-There are plenty of great unisex names to choose from.
-Check out these catchy options:
+Are you uncertain about the sex of the parrot?
+Check out these catchy name options:

-If done right, your parrot will eventually understand that Polly, Tweety, Larry, or any other name belongs to it.
+A parrot eventually understands that Polly, Tweety, or Larry belongs to it.

-Picking out a name can be difficult.
-Teaching your parrot its name and ensuring it learns the sound can be just as tough.
-However, with enough persistence, you will ensure your bird friend adapts to the new custom.
+Picking out a name can be difficult, and teaching a parrot its name and ensuring it learns the sound can be just as tough.
+However, with persistence, you can ensure the parrot makes the adjustments.

-In fact, according to The Journal of the Acoustical Society of America, parrots have evolved to learn complex words, phrases, and “social affiliations.”
-How can you help your parrot learn its name?
-Follow these steps:
+According to The Journal of the Acoustical Society of America, parrots have evolved to learn complex words, phrases, and social affiliations.

 Pick A Name And Stick To It